-We’ll be talking more about the importance of these and other test data management best practices during our upcoming webcast with TCF Bank, “The Importance of Data for DevOps: How TCF Bank Meets Test Data Challenges.”
+Learn more about the importance of these and other test data management best practices in our webcast with TCF Bank, “The Importance of Data for DevOps: How TCF Bank Meets Test Data Challenges.”

 The challenge of improving test data management to improve your DevOps processes may look daunting and yet it’s oh so necessary.
 Given the short cycle of change in DevOps, you have to rely on automation of your test data management process.